boraakoguz/JavaRacer-generative-algorithm/README.md

 - Custom map/track design
 - Save mechanism
 - Live data on the screen
+- An example save file (/source/saveEX.txt).
+Rename the file to save.txt to watch a pre trained model.

 Live Data meanings:
 - Best Fit: The most points scored by an agent of the previous generation